jbocinsky/Big_Data_Project/README.md

 # Big_Data_Project
-Deep Learning applied to a project TBD
+Deep Learning applied to a project: Reinforcement Learning and Video games